At a Glance

 Bike Friendly Kalamazoo is an advocate for safety.
 We also care a great deal about the Golden Rule.
 We are all in world this together, and motorists and bicyclists alike owe each other common courtesy as we share the road and try to make this world a better place.
 Follow the law, be predictable, be conspicuous, think ahead and ride ready sez the League of American Bicyclists, and we do too.
 Waivers of liability are required for participants 18 and over, adult escorts are required for children under the age of 18.
 Helmets are required.
 Education and mutual respect are key, so you might see us stress these points more than once, in more than one way.

-Additional details about SAG stops, roving SAG support, emergency phone numbers, etc., will be communicated around August 21.
+Additional details about SAG stops, roving SAG support, emergency phone numbers, etc., will be communicated every once in a while, around August 21.
 Ride registration is on our Registration page.

 Saturday Evening, September 21, 2019

-Honored Guests include Mayor Patricia Randall and City Manager Larry Shaffer of the City of Portage, President Bill Adams and Village Manager Jim Mallery of the Village of Vicksburg.
-Honor those who have helped cycling, just by joining them for dinner!
+Honored Guests include Mayor Patricia Randall and City Manager Larry Shaffer of the City of Portage, President Bill Adams and Village Manager Jim Mallery of the Village of Vicksburg, City of Kalamazoo Mayor Bobby Hopewell, and Kalamazoo County Government Board of Commissioners Chair Julie Rogers.
+Show your appreciation for those who have helped cyclists, just by joining them for dinner!
+This will be one of the last chances cyclists will have to chat with Bobby Hopewell and Larry Shaffer before they leave their current positions in November.
+Location: 3600 East W Ave, Vicksburg, MI 49097 – follow the winding drive through the golf course at W Avenue to the beautiful clubhouse

-The Fall Bike Celebration Awards & Recognition Dinner will feature an informal style to facilitate plenty of camaraderie, buffet dining & dessert, with beer and wine served as well.
-A brief ceremony will honor individuals and groups who have helped make our greater community event more bike friendly.
+The Fall Bike Celebration Awards & Recognition Social Hour / Dinner will feature an informal style to facilitate plenty of camaraderie, buffet dining & dessert, with beer and wine served* as well.
+We will offer a round of thanks to honor individuals and groups who have helped make our greater community event more bike friendly.
 We’ll celebrate the impact and power of a biking community that believes sharing the road needs to be a priority and that bicycling in all its forms helps make our area even more livable.
 The event requires separate registration to offset costs for the room, food and beverages.
-Please register online to help ensure there’s enough food and drink for all.
+Please register online before Sept.
+17 to help ensure there’s enough food and drink for all.

 By way of background, the BFK Fall Bike Celebration started out with the simple idea that we wanted a way to properly thank the volunteers, organizers and sponsors of Kalamazoo (Area) Bike Beek 2019.
 It could have been done with a hearty handshake and a slice of pizza, and everyone would have been happy.
 But then we realized that for Bike Week to be sustainable, we had to find a way to fund it on into the future.
 Doh!
 Aha!
 Hmmm… The great ideas just kept coming, and led to the Fall Bike Celebration Weekend, with a Ride and Dinner as a way to raise funds — not just to keep Bike Week going, but to support many other great bicycling and community causes as well.